 To expose the film to ozone a teflon line connecting the ozone bulb, absorption cell and manometer was filled with a measured pressure of O_3/O_2 , the dominant component being oxygen.
-A three-way valve was then used to simultaneously switch the 100 Torr manometer to measure the absorption cell's pressure and add a pulse of ozone to the cell from the small volume of teflon tubing connecting the manometer to the threeway valve.
+A three-way valve was then used to simultaneously switch the 100 Torr manometer to measure the absorption cell's pressure and add a pulse of ozone to the cell from the small volume of teflon tubing connecting the manometer to the three-way valve.
 The pressure in the absorption cell was typically between 0.1 and 0.7 mbar.
-The signal intensity from the photodiodes was sampled at 5 kHz using a commerical data acquisition board (National Instruments, Inc.) and Labview software.
-The signals were averaged and recorded at 2 Hz.
+The signal intensity from the photodiodes was recorded at 2 Hz using a commercial data acquisition board and Labview on a desk-top computer.

 To investigate the effect of relative humidity, a large evacuated bulb was filled to a measured pressure with water vapour from a smaller bulb containing deionised, degassed water.
 The large bulb was then closed and the teflon line filled with O_3/O_2 as usual.
-Instead of using the three-way valve, the valve between the filled teflon line and the large water vapour bulb was opened to allow the gases to mix, and then the valve to the reaction chamber was opened for 2 s and closed again.
+Instead of using the three-way valve, the valve between the filled teflon line and the large water vapour bulb was opened to allow the gases to mix, and then the valve to the reaction chamber was opened for 2 seconds and closed again.
 This introduced both water vapour and ozone to the reaction chamber simultaneously.
 Other experiments were performed by first putting the ozone into the large bulb, followed by the water vapour.
 Lastly, we note that we did some experiments where benzene was added in place of ozone, to test for the rapidity by which expansion from the teflon line into the evacuated absorption cell occurs.
 Benzene was chosen for these studies because it suffers no irreversible loss on glass surfaces and it also absorbs to some degree at 254 nm.
 We observed that the increase of absorption to a steady state value occurred over the timescale of a second or less, after the valve to the absorption cell was opened.
 That is, expansion to the absorption cell is essentially instantaneous relative to the timescale at which ozone was observed to decay in our kinetics studies.

-3. Results and discussion
+3 Results and discussion

-3.1.
-Film surface area determination
+3.1 Film surface area determination

-As described above, the number of moles of adsorbed Krypton was measured on alu-20mina films as a function of Kr pressure at 77 K, as shown for a typical film in Fig. 2.
+As described above, the number of moles of adsorbed Krypton was measured on alumina films as a function of Kr pressure at 77 K, as shown for a typical film in Fig. 2.
 There is a linear dependence between the adsorbed amount and the Kr partial pressure for small surface coverages that saturates at higher pressures.
 For the highest partial pressures, multilayer formation and much larger uptakes prevail.
-The film surface area (SA) is determined from the saturation level, which we attribute to monolayer 25formation.
+The film surface area (SA) is determined from the saturation level, which we attribute to monolayer formation.
 Specifically:

-SA=Moles of adsorbed Kr at saturation $ 6.02 \times 10^{23} SA{Kr}$, decomposition kinetics on alumina where SA{Kr} is the cross-section of a Kr atom, generally taken to be 0.205 nm2 (Rouquerol, 1999).
+$$SA =$$ Moles of adsorbed Kr at saturation $ 6.02 \times 10^{23} SA{\rm Kr}$ (1)

+where SA{Kr} is the cross-section of a Kr atom, generally taken to be 0.205 nm2 (Rouquerol, 1999).